 - School chairs & desks→

 Backache & chairs.
 A number of systems are described.
-Spinal bio-mechanics dictates that prolonged sitting should be performed in a reclined position with frequent change of posture.
+Spinal bio-mechanics dictates that prolonged Sitting safely should be performed in a reclined position with frequent change of posture.
 For a full remediation a number of requirements are essential.
 To be effective these are detailed in the 2 Tilt (2T) concept.

 Science, and some relevant topics